01exit/eBay-parser-12.2025-/README.md

 Open your browser and go to `http://127.0.0.1:5000/`

 You can:
-  -Search products
+ Search products,
-  -View saved products
+ View saved products,
-  -Clear database
+ Clear database,
-  -Select number of results (1–10)
+ Select number of results (1–10)